 Peak power handling refers to the maximum power the speaker can handle for any instant in time.
 If, at any point, the speaker draws more than power the peak power rating, the speaker will sustain damage.

 RMS (root mean square) is technically a measurement of the square root of the mean square (the arithmetic mean of the squares of a set of numbers).

 It [erroneously] refers to the “AC average” of the signal, taking into account the fact that audio signals have both positive and negative voltage values at different points in time.

 If these values are exceeded, especially over an extended period, the speaker will likely become damaged.
 Therefore, playing music too loud can certainly damage the loudspeaker(s).

-To learn more about speaker power/wattage ratings, check out my article The Complete Guide To Speaker Power Handling & Wattage Ratings.
+To learn more about speaker power/wattage ratings, check out my Complete Guide To Speaker Power Handling & Wattage Ratings.